humans-and-machines/LLM-TA-Companion/README.md

 ## Repository Overview
-In this repository, we provide [examples](/examples/) of problem statements and grading rubrics used in the proof-based course investigated in our work, the [prompts](/prompts/) used in our studies, and the [figures](/figures/) used in our paper.
+In this repository, we provide [examples](/examples/) of problem statements and grading rubrics used in Course X, the [prompts](/prompts/) used in our studies, and the [figures](/figures/) used in our paper.